photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 ### Missing Pictures ###

 If you have indexed your library and some images or videos are missing, first [check *Library > Errors* for errors and warnings](logs.md).
-In case the application logs don't contain anything helpful:
+In case the application logs do not contain anything helpful:

 - [ ] The files exceed the [size limit in megabyte or the resolution limit in megapixels](../config-options.md#storage)
 - [ ] The files have [bad filesystem permissions or the wrong owner](docker.md#file-permissions), so they cannot be opened